grpc/grpc-go/CONTRIBUTING.md

   GitHub, which will trigger a GitHub Actions run that you can use to verify everything is passing.

-- Note that there are two github actions checks that need not be green:
+- Note that there are two GitHub actions checks that need not be green:

   1. We test the freshness of the generated proto code we maintain via the `vet-proto` check.
 If the source proto files are updated, but our repo is